Best Weapons to Use in XDefiant Beta | Attack of the Fanboy

 The Best Assault Rifle in XDefiant

-As usual in most FPS, the M4A1 can be considered the best weapon of its class in XDefiant.
+As usual in most FPS, the M4A1 can be considered the best weapon of its class.
 The rifle is our main pick thanks to how easy it is to handle and its ability to excel in all distances

-Overall, although the weapon falls short damage-wise when compared to others such as the AK-47 and the M16A4, its balanced stats more than make up for it, as they allow you to easily customize the weapon to your strengths with minimal drawback.
+Overall, although the weapon falls short damage-wise when compared to others such as the AK-47 and the M16A4, its balanced stats more than makeup for it, as they will allow you to easily customize the weapon to your liking with minimal drawback.

 Related: How to Fix the FOXTROT-01 Error in XDefiant

-Note: - This article was updated on April 17th, 2023